chill0121/project_tracker/README.md

 # ML Feature Store & Customer Attrition Model - Project Tracker

 This repository serves as a living document to monitor project progress, sprint status, and key deliverables.
+Tasks will be continuously updated and added to as needed throughout the project.

-This readme is supposed to function as a quick overview, while the **[Project Tracker](project_tracker.md)** gives full project details.
+This README is designed to function as a quick overview landing page, while the **[Project Tracker](project_tracker.md)** gives full project details.

 ## Current Sprint Status